Best Solar Companies in St. Petersburg, FL

 Residential solar panel incentives in St. Petersburg

-The 30% federal solar investment tax credit (ITC) is still the best incentive for most homeowners.
-It reduces your federal tax liability by 30% of how much it costs to install solar panels.
-You can combine the ITC with local solar incentives in Florida to maximize savings.
+The 30% federal solar tax credit (ITC) is gone, but you may still be eligible for local solar incentives in Florida to maximize savings.

-For instance, solar equipment is exempt from sales and property taxes.
-A solar property tax exemption means that — for tax purposes — the addition of a solar energy system won't result in an increase in your property's assessed value.
+For instance, solar equipment is exempt from sales tax.
+There is also a solar property tax exemption.
+This means that — for tax purposes — the addition of a solar energy system won't result in an increase in your property's assessed value.
 Essentially, your property tax bill won't go up because your solar panels increase your home’s market value.

 Do I need any permits to install solar panels in St. Petersburg?